G. E. M. de Ste. Croix: Academic career

-In 1946, having been demobbed from the RAF, Ste.
-Croix matriculated into University College, London (UCL), to study ancient history: he preferred London over Oxbridge, because it offered a history course covering c.
+In 1946, he was demobilized from the RAF and matriculated into University College, London (UCL), to study ancient history: he preferred London over Oxbridge, because it offered a history course covering c.
 3000 BC to the death of Heraclius in AD 641, not classics (with its focus on language and philosophy).
 His main tutor was A. H. M. Jones, the college's new chair of the Ancient History, who remained an influencing figure on Ste.
 Croix's work beyond his graduation.
 He graduated from University College, London with a first-class Bachelor of Arts (BA) degree in 1949.
 He was awarded a Doctor of Letters (DLitt) degree by the University of Oxford in 1978.

 In 1950, Ste.
 Croix was appointed assistant lecturer in ancient economic history at the London School of Economics.
+He shared his LSE colleague Karl Popper's distaste for Plato and admiration of Aristotle.
 He also taught at Birkbeck College and UCL.
 He struggled to attract students to his courses and was embarrassed to be a lecturer in "a subject which no one was required or wished to study".
 In 1953, he was elected fellow and tutor in ancient history at New College, Oxford: he lived at Oxford for the rest of his life.
 Due to a long-standing agreement with C. E. Stevens, he led tutorials in Greek history for classicists from New College and Magdalen College, Oxford: Stevens, in return, taught Roman history.
 In 1964, he attempted to convince his college to become the first of Oxford's all-male colleges to accept women: he failed, but helped change attitudes through the university.
 Turning his hand to college administration, he served as Senior Tutor for a number of years.
 He also held a university lectureship, and gave lecture series in Greek History and topics such as slavery, finance, and food supply.
+Following the worldwide protests of 1968, he made a submission in support of the students to the 1969 Committee on Relations with Junior Members led by H. L. A. Hart, and elaborated his own revisionist Marxist approach to the role of class in history.
 He gave the J. H. Gray lectures at the University of Cambridge for the 1972/73 academic year: these lectures developed into The Class Struggle in the Ancient Greek World (1981).
 He retired from full-time academia in 1977 and was appointed Emeritus Fellow: the college elected him an Honorary Fellow in 1985.

 In 1972, Ste.
 Croix was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 He was awarded the Deutscher Memorial Prize for 1982.